|

 The name has nothing to do with the rear of the pig.

-For smoking and pulling, pork butt is usually the most forgiving option.
+For most backyard cooks, especially beginners, the pork butt is the easiest and most forgiving option.

 How Big Is a Pork Butt?

-Most pork butts weigh between 6 and 10 pounds.
+Most pork butts you'll find at the grocery store weigh somewhere between 6 and 10 pounds, although larger ones certainly exist.

 Why Pork Butt Is Perfect for Smoking